 Under continuous measurements the trajectories of oscillators in phase space are stochastic and tend to spiral out.
 The stronger the measurements are, the more spiraled our trajectories we get.
 If we color code the trajectories in terms of strength of measurements, the blue (stronger measurements) trajectories tend to spiral out more than the orange/red (weaker measurements) ones.
 This lets us create a palette very similar to Van Gogh's The Starry Night.

 In this project, we look at the sizes scaling relations of central galaxies and their host dark matter halos in Illustris and IllustrisTNG simulations.
 We find that IllustrisTNG shows better agreement with the observed scaling relations.

 Image shows how the radii ratio of sample galaxies and their host dark matter halos evolve with respect to the median as a function of redshift on the x-axis.
 Redshift 0 means present day, whereas, increasing redshift means we are looking at the past.
 Dashed lines show average scatter of galaxies with redshift~0 and a mass of 109.5 solar mass.

-This involved computing Roche limits of stars orbiting in rotating Janis-Newman-Winicour metric.
-These limits can be very different from those of Kerr metric.
+For a star orbiting around a black hole, if it gets too close, the gravitational tidal force causes the star to lose its stability and disrupt.
+These limits (also called Roche limits) where such disruption occurs can be very different for naked singularities when compared with those of Kerr metric.
 Image shows equilibrium density distribution of an orbiting star at Roche limit.
 Numbers denote fractional density (with respect to central density).
 For more details and significance of the results see our paper.